Which Genesis RAW Frozen Recipes Get

-Genesis RAW Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Genesis RAW Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Genesis RAW Turkey Blend was selected to represent the other products in the line for this review.
+Genesis RAW Turkey Blend was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Genesis Raw Turkey Blend